 'It's Madness.'
 Wisconsin's Election Amid Coronavirus Sparks Anger

-When it became clear Wisconsin's April 7 election wasn't going to be postponed, Dean Kaufert turned to MacGyver, the star of a popular '80s TV show, for inspiration.
+When it became clear that Wisconsin's April 7 election wasn't going to be postponed, Dean Kaufert turned to MacGyver, the star of a popular 1980s TV show, for inspiration.

-Kaufert, the mayor of a city in northeast Wisconsin called Neenah, was part of a coalition of mayors who pushed hard for the election to be postponed as coronavirus infections spread in the state.
+Kaufert, who is mayor of Neenah, Wis., was part of a coalition of mayors who pushed hard for the election to be postponed as coronavirus infections spread in the state.

 The mayors said it was going to be impossible for their local clerks to safely and effectively administer the election amid the pandemic.